 Don’t give up if you don’t get an answer right away.
 Some people have to try a few times before they get help.
 If you’re a brand or have lots of followers, say so in your appeal.
 It might help them see your issue is important.

-If you can’t get help through usual ways, try something different.
+If you can’t get help through the usual ways, try something different.
 Some people have had luck by contacting Twitter’s headquarters or writing to their legal team.
 These methods might not work for everyone, but they’re worth a try if you’ve tried everything else.

-Learning from Suspension Experiences
+Learning From Suspension Experiences

 Twitter suspension lessons teach users to avoid common mistakes.
 A study showed that all suspensions come from misunderstandings.
 Users often forget the value of positive engagement, leading to problems.